 \sect{Details on models with NOVE} In the following, we further detail the constructions and exact parametrizations of model Hamiltonians realizing NOVEs.
-We begin with a~two-band Hopf insulator model which admits an adaptable tight-binding representation in real space~\cite{Moore2008}.
-The two-band Hamiltonian can be expressed as ${H_0 = \vec{d}\cdot\boldsymbol{\sigma}}$, with $d_i = \vec{z}^\dagger \sigma_i \vec{z}$ and a vector $\vec{z}$ that induces the Hopf invariant,
+We consider a two-band Hopf insulator model that admits an adaptable tight-binding representation in real space~\cite{Moore2008}.
+This can be expressed as ${H_0 = \vec{d}\cdot\boldsymbol{\sigma}}$, with $d_i = \vec{z}^\dagger \sigma_i \vec{z}$ and a vector $\vec{z}$,